Lexicon-Group-2/Coffee_shop/README.md

 ### **navbar.html**

 - [ ] Aply some css to the navbar.
-- [ ] This file is in the folder templates/main/navbar.html.
+- [x] This file is in the folder templates/main/navbar.html.
 - [ ] Should navbar contain signup url once the person is loged in.
-In the current stage of the project it is not implemente.
+In the current stage of the project it is not implemented.
 However, we have a link within login page...
 - [ ] Optionally, add a search button to the navabr.
 It should render all the products...

 ### **login.html**